adamjweil/anotherTry/README.md

 # Tech Stack: ReactJS, Redux, Node, MongoDB, Custom Middleware

-## Front End: Had originally used material-ui to style everything, but as I continued to style components, I found increasing limitations.
+## Front End: Had originally used Semantic-UI to style everything, but as I continued to style components, I found increasing limitations.
 So I'm in the midst of using Material-UI instead

 User Stories